Introduction

 Spread of FMD from pigs to cattle by the movement of people, slaughterhouse waste, or animals.
 Cattle are more susceptible to airborne transmission.
 FMDV can spread about 250km by using water as a medium and 100km by land.

-Serotype A takes a lower time of exposure for contact transmission than serotypes O and C.
+Serotype A takes a shorter time of exposure for contact transmission than serotypes O and C.

-Animals during convalescence or that receive vaccines are carriers.
-Virus of FMDV pass UN changed through the git of birds and can source of long-distance virus transmission by acting as carriers.
+Animals during convalescence or those that receive vaccines are carriers.
+The virus of FMDV passes UN changed through the git of birds and can be a source of long-distance virus transmission by acting as carriers.

 Risk factors for FMD